Mattlavelle966/Playwright-Domain-Specific-Lang/README.md

 # Universal Excel Based Domain Specific Language for QA Automation, built on Playwright

-> **Note:** This project is still in early development and is not ready for personal or proffesional use.
+> **Note:** This project is still in early development and is not ready for personal or proffesional use, due to this project being developed under MPBSDP the original commit logs are hidden.

 ## Overview